Nikesh-A97/notes/cloudNotes/AWS_Exam_Guide/AWS Services/Network and CDN/Amazon Route 53.md

 - Failover
 	- If primary resource down, re-route to healthy one
 - Geo-location
-	- Routes traffic to the closest geographical location you are in
+	- Routes traffic to the closest geographical location your users are in
 - Geo-proximity
 	- Routes traffic based on the location of resources to the closest region within a geogrpahic area
 - Latency Based